Back to School Tips For Homework Time

 4. Break work into bite-size pieces

 Sometimes all of the homework is just too overwhelming.
 That’s especially true if you have a child with ADHD or learning differentials.
 Work with them to break down the steps they need to take to get the homework done.
 Setting smaller, manageable goals will make them feel they’ve accomplished something.
+My daughter loved to write on her bedroom mirror (it was a full length one) what she needed to do, when.
+Eventually she even color coded (and she has ADD)!

 5. Give them breaks